1911 The Legend of Home Run Baker

-Baker’s first two years in the majors bore numbers typical of a deadball era player.
-He totaled six home runs over those two years, while expansive outfields allowed him to leg out 34 triples in that same time.
+Baker’s first two years in the majors bore numbers typical of a deadball era player, totaling six home runs while expansive outfields allowed him to leg out 34 triples.
 He made do like everyone else, hitting for average, stealing bases—generally making his way home one bag and one play at a time.

 Carrying a heavy bat to make up for his modest 5’11”, 175-pound frame, Baker began showing more pop for the Athletics in 1911.
 It resulted with his leading the AL with 11 home runs—the most hit by any player in the junior circuit over the previous five years.

 The Philadelphia outfield would have been of similar, if not greater, value had the A’s been able to keep young Joe Jackson, an illiterate who seemed to be fluent only at baseball.
-Jackson seldom got a chance to play at Philly, liked neither his teammates nor the town, and was dealt to ClevelandCleveland’s hopes for a total breakthrough collapsed through hard luck and tragedy: Nap Lajoie missed half the season to abdominal problems, and future Hall of Fame pitcher Addie Joss shockingly died before the season began, a victim of tubercular meningitis at age 31; The Naps finished a distant third. for 1911—earning superstar status by hitting .408 in his first full season.
+Jackson seldom got a chance to play at Philadelphia, liked neither his teammates nor the town, and was dealt to ClevelandCleveland’s hopes for a total breakthrough collapsed through hard luck and tragedy: Nap Lajoie missed half the season to abdominal problems, and future Hall-of-Fame pitcher Addie Joss shockingly died before the season began, a victim of tubercular meningitis at age 31.
+The Naps finished a distant third. for 1911—earning superstar status by hitting .408 in his first full season.

 Over in the National League, the New York Giants didn’t quite catch fire out of the gate—until their ballpark did.
 On the night after the Giants lost their second home game of the year in as many tries, the Polo Grounds burned to the ground in a fiery blaze, a fire so bright the glare could be seen all across New York City.